androbaza/smlm-seg/notes.md

 * It is possible to predict the covered structure behind the other one --> discuss whether this is worth doing.

 ## Aims and Logs
-* Train the model with and without pretrained backbone with same hyperparameters.
+* Train the model with and without pretrained decoder with same hyperparameters.
+  * The backbone (encoder) is usually left with pretrained weights for segmentation tasks.
+  * Try different decoder models available for HRNet backbone and ResNet.
 * Add new data from Gregor to the dataset.
 * Add new classes of organelles.